GuillaumeSeren/gentoo-overlay/README.md

 ==============

-My Gentoo overlay mostly bump/live-ebuilds, but I try also to have stable ebuilds, for things that are in Gentoo or not upto-date in Gentoo.
+My Gentoo overlay mostly bump/live-ebuilds, but I try also to have stable ebuilds, for things that are in Gentoo or not upgraded in Gentoo.

 ## DISCLAIMER
 This overlay is *not official*, and *not tested outside of my setup*,